CshlSiepelLab/UniMod/README.md

 ```

 Like what we did in the simulation section, users need to download the [test data](http://compgen.cshl.edu/yizhao/unimod/data/) first.
-The plus.bw and minus.bw files are bigWig files recording PRO-seq read counts, which can be generated via the [proseq2.0](https://github.com/Danko-Lab/proseq2.0) pipeline.
+The plus.bw and minus.bw are bigWig files recording PRO-seq read counts for the control samples from the heat shock [dataset](https://www.nature.com/articles/s41467-017-00151-0), which can be generated via the [proseq2.0](https://github.com/Danko-Lab/proseq2.0) pipeline.
 In addition, we also need pause and gene body regions for every gene in order to do the read counting.
 The "granges_for_read_counting.RData" saves these regions for analysis in K562 cells.
 Essentially, we used CoPRO-cap to precisely determine active TSS, then use these refined TSS to generate regions for read counting.
 Further details could be found in the "Analysis of Real Data" section [here](https://www.biorxiv.org/content/10.1101/2022.10.19.512929v1.full).

 ```
-./estimate_rates_experiment.R --bwp ../data/PROseq-K562-vihervaara-control-SE_plus.bw --bwm ../data/PROseq-K562-vihervaara-control-SE_minus.bw --grng ../data/granges_for_read_counting.RData
+./estimate_rates_experiment.R --bwp ../data/PROseq-K562-vihervaara-control-SE_plus.bw --bwm ../data/PROseq-K562-vihervaara-control-SE_minus.bw --grng ../data/granges_for_read_counting.RData -d ../outputs/experiment/PROseq-K562-vihervaara-control-SE/pause_escape
 ```

 After running this script, a csv file with following columns will be generated: